How to Lose Weight Over 40: A Luxe Guide for Women

 5. Limit screens at least an hour before bed

-6. Try magnesium supplementation (consult your doctor first)
+6. Try a magnesium supplement (consult your doctor first)

 Stress management isn’t just bubble baths and face masks (though we’re never opposed to those).
 It’s about protecting your nervous system from constant activation.